adeebamansoor/Lab_4/README.md

 -Greater than $500	Premium Account
 -Special Offer Eligibility

-A customer is eligible for a special offer if:
+###A customer is eligible for a special offer if:

-Their balance is greater than $200, AND
+-Their balance is greater than $200, AND

-They are a loyal customer (loyalty = 1)
+-They are a loyal customer (loyalty = 1)

-Otherwise, they are not eligible.
+-Otherwise, they are not eligible.

-Required Output

-Print the account type.

-Print special offer eligibility.

 # Conclusion